“I’m concerned that my son/daughter will feel or become “lost” on such a big campus and feel lonely, unsupported and discouraged.”

 “I’m concerned because my son/daughter doesn’t have a career plan yet and hasn’t identified an occupational goal.”

 It is common for incoming university students to be undecided about their career direction and it is also very common for university students to change career paths during their first couple years of post-secondary study.
 Being undecided about career direction is an indication that your son/daughter needs to engage in some activity to become more career directed.
-Encourage them to access our services and to explore interests – identify something you like and put more energy and time into it to see what is possible and to check out interests.
+Encourage them to access our services and to explore their interests – this could be as simple as identifying something enjoyable and putting more energy and time towards that activity to see what is possible.

 “My daughter/son is taking a program and has a career goal that I’m struggling to support.”

 This can be very challenging for parents and can lead to conflict between parents and their son/daughter.
 If you’re in this situation, begin by thinking about why you’re struggling to support your son/daughter’s career direction.
 Identify specific reasons for your concern/worry and also consider how you are different from your son/daughter.
 The reasons you identify will likely have varying degrees of objectivity.
 That is, some reasons may relate to earning potential, job security, or work environment.
 Others may be more subjective.
 For example, you personally don’t value the work or have interest in the work.
 Asking your son/daughter if they have explored and researched some of the objective factors can help them become more aware of the implications of their choice.
 Trying to get them to abandon interests or value based choices because they are not consistent with your interests and values will likely be far more difficult.
 Finally, ask yourself if you know enough about the career path to make judgments.
 Is your knowledge of the career path largely intuitive or based on one experience with the industry?
 If yes, we encourage you to explore the occupation more thoroughly to learn if your concerns/worry is accurate.